Promote citizen-oriented politics

 Overall term: 2014 to 2017

-Over the past few years, the Mauritanian Government has adopted a number of strategies and action plans in the fields of public finance and decentralisation to drive forward the development of a transparent, citizen-centric policy.
+Over the past few years, the Mauritanian Government has adopted a number of different strategies and action plans to promote citizen-centric policy.
 Implementation of the reforms is, however, sluggish.
-The public finance institutions are not yet cooperating closely enough to guarantee efficient implementation of the reforms.
-Key players in the Mauritanian Government and administrative system do not have the necessary capabilities to practise a transparent, citizen-centric policy.
-The people are not yet sufficiently aware of their rights regarding political participation and governmental accountability in order to assert these rights effectively.
+Cooperation on the part of the public institutions remains insufficiently targeted.
+Key players in the Mauritanian Government and administrative system do not have the necessary expertise and experience to practise a transparent, citizen-centric policy.
+The people are not yet sufficiently aware of their rights regarding political participation and governmental accountability to assert these rights effectively.

 The capacity of strategic actors for citizen-centric, transparent and accountable governance at national and local levels is strengthened.